 I have to thank both Ina Garten and Tyler Florence for this one – I saw Ina do a Chicken Breast with Goat Cheese, and I saw Tyler make Fontina & Prosciutto Stuffed Pork Chops with Roasted Grapes.
 Both five star recipes on FoodNetwork, but what are ya gonna do if you don’t have access to good goat cheese and prosciutto blows your budget?

-I riffed – and came up with Roasted Chicken with Red Grapes: I can hear it in my head: Tyler would say, you got Chicken in my Pork Chops and Ina would say you got Grapes in my Chicken!
+I riffed – and came up with Feta Stuffed Chicken with Red Grapes: I can hear it in my head: Tyler would say, you got Chicken in my Pork Chops and Ina would say you got Grapes in my Chicken!

 Tyler does, perhaps, seem to be a bit overly enamoured of the grape these days, but they’re wonderful roasted – the flavor concentrates and they’re a perfect foil for the rich, moist chicken and slightly tangy sauce.
-My “Fake-Out” Risotto and a fresh salad (I used my Greek Dressing, olives, feta and tomato) makes for a gorgeous dinner.
-Cost for the dinner, about $5.55!
+A little Risotto and a fresh salad (I used my Greek Dressing, olives, feta and tomato) makes for a gorgeous dinner.

 - 4 chicken breast halves, bone in, about 5 ounces each.